 A native of Indiana, singer/songwriter Josh Garrels has built his career on deeply personal, introspective lyrics and exploratory sounds that range from pastoral indie folk to hip-hop.

 Why I Sold My Startup to Mailchimp

-Francis Tao is a Sr. Product Manager at Mailchimp, and is currently leading the effort to make graphic design instant, beautiful, and on brand for Mailchimp's users.
+Francis Tao is a Senior Product Manager at Mailchimp, a leading marketing platform for small businesses,swhere he leads the effort to make graphic design instant, beautiful, and on-brand for Mailchimp's users.
 Francis is the former Founder and CEO of the startup Sawa, an automated graphic design platform.
-Sawa graduated the OCEAN Accelerator and Techstars programs, and was acquired by Mailchimp in February of this year.
-His current focus is helping Mailchimp's small business users punch above their weight, and create marketing that looks world class with the click of a button.
-He is married to his wonderfully supportive wife Joanna, and they have a 3-year-old daughter, Lydia.
+Sawa graduated from the OCEAN Accelerator and Techstars programs, and was acquired by Mailchimp in February of 2019.
+Francis currently lives in Atlanta with his wonderfully supportive wife Joanna, and their 3-year-old daughter, Lydia.